-126 2.3.1.2 Vibration loading
+136 2.3.1.2 Vibration loading

-127 Several types of real artwork transfers were logged with respect to shock and vibration emissions.
-The format of the logged paintings was medium to large.
-They were transported in specific climate cases with triaxial sensorsmounted on the object and the protective case.
+Several types of real artwork transfers were logged with respect to shock and vibration emissions.
+The format ofthe logged paintings was medium to large.
+They were transported in specific climate cases with triaxial sensors was chosen as vibration loading.

+139 mounted on the object and the protective case.

-For the first set of experiments a random white noise with limited bandwidth (1 to 50 Hz) and variable amplitudewas chosen as vibration loading.
+140 For the first set of experiments a random white noise with limited bandwidth (1 to 50 Hz) and variable amplitude

-133 2.3.2 Second set of samples and loading
+143 2.3.2 Second set of samples and loading

-134 2.3.2.1 Samples
+144 2.3.2.1 Samples

-135 The second set of samples were constructed by canvas supports also which were primed and painted with two
+145 The second set of samples were constructed by canvas supports also which were primed and painted with two

-136 layers of a gesso mixture made of chalk, gypsum and fish glue using a paintbrush.
+146 layers of a gesso mixture made of chalk, gypsum and fish glue using a paintbrush.
 Two separate spots of

-- 137 weakness were integrated in the otherwise homogenous texture in order to concentrate mechanical forces (figure - 1383).
-Small weights (1.6g of gesso) were locally fixed to the surface with a grid of 10x10cm to cause centers of - vibration.
-Zones with adhesion gaps were generated with a volatile intermediate layer of cyclododecan.
-These - zones were of interest to study tensile stress within the gesso layer.
-In order to have the same paint layer - thickness screen printing technique was modified.
-Test paintings named FG1, FG2, FG3 contain both kinds of - 142 fragile spots (F is for the fragile spots of the adhesion gaps and G is for the gesso weights).
-Samples dimensions - 143 are $80x60x \approx 0.1-0.3$) cm attached on a tensional frame.
+147 weakness were integrated in the otherwise homogenous texture in order to concentrate mechanical forces (figure zones were of interest to study tensile stress within the gesso layer.
+In order to have the same paint layer thickness screen printing technique was modified.
+Test paintings named FG1, FG2, FG3 contain both kinds of